cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

     !!! note
         - `tkn pac create repository` assumes you have [Pipelines-as-Code](https://pipelinesascode.com/docs/install/overview/) already setup on your cluster and Git provider.
 If you are running this lab as part of a workshop, this has been configured for you, make sure you use the provided GitHub organization when you create yout Git repository from template above.
-        - `oc adm policy add-scc-to-user privileged -z pipeline` will make sure that the Tekton pipeline will be able to escalade privileges in your `inventory-${INITIALS}-dev` project/namespace.
+        - `oc adm policy add-scc-to-user privileged -z pipeline` will make sure that the Tekton pipeline will be able to escalade privileges in your `inventory-${UNIQUE_SUFFIX}-dev` project/namespace.

     - In OpenShift console (**Pipelines Section > Pipelines > Repositories**), edit the newly created `Repository` YAML to add cluster specific configuration (e.g. image repository):